Amanthakur1110/simple-C-projects-for-beginners/README.md

 Reverse String 🔄: Reverse a given string.

+Linear two variable equation calculator : 📟 this is simple c program to solve linear equation in x and y return answer

 Reverse Integer 🔄: Reverse a given integer.

 Draw Circle 🎨: Draw a circle on the console.